Hack The Box - TwoMillion

 The article states:

-datadog
+datadog article

 uname -a

-The Datadog article contains a proof of concept exploit here
+The Datadog article contains a proof of concept exploit here.

-So, I cloned the repo and used tar to compress it.
+So, I cloned the repo and used tar to compress it:

 clone exploit

-Started up a python http server.
+Started up a python web server:

 python http server

-From the target machine, I used wget to download the archive and used tar to extract it.
+From the target machine, I used wget to download the archive and used tar to extract it:

 wget